 - boots a 1st-generation Hyper-V VM using vhd-formatted disk images on VembuVirtualDrive,

-- and creates an independent synthetic VM restore point in VembuHIVE.
+- and creates an independent synthetic VM restore point in VembuHIVE

 There is no need for IT to configure or maintain a complex IP subnet to isolate and masquerade VMs booted from backup data with respect to interactions with VMs on the production network.

-We tested IB on our OffsiteDR Server using a backup of oblSQL-1.
+We tested Quick VM Recovery on our OffsiteDR Server using a backup of oblSQL-1.
 The OffsiteDR Server automatically generated a unique name for the Hyper-V VM by appending the name and creation date of the backup to the VM’s original vSphere node name, oblSQL-1.
 To test I/O performance on the new VM, we determined the highest query rate that would not generate a large queue of pending I/O requests or SQL execution errors from blocked queries.
 Specifically, we found a rate of 125 cTPS to be a safe limit for our test configuration.

 With our Hyper-V VM booted from VembuHIVE representing oblSQL-1, we easily sustained a TPC-E query load of 85 cTPS.
 This query load translated into a disk I/O load of about 120 IOPS—65 write IOPS and 55 read IOPS—on the logical disk containing the TPC-E database.
 While sustaining queries at 85 cTPS, the disk I/O queue for the TPC-E database volume typically contained five pending operations and disk I/O transfer latencies hovered around 15 ms. Nonetheless, we observed frequent spikes of up to 80 ms in disk transfer latency, which increased query execution time.
 Specifically, we observed long wait times while taking out and releasing I/O page latches to access the indices of active TPC-E database tables.

-More importantly, we were able to select on demand the persistent recovery point associated with the live Hyper-V VM in VembuHIVE and restore an entire fully-functional vSphere VM—a process that took about one hour—or just a particular disk, such as the TPCE database volume, to an existing vSphere VM, with all of the data changes generated while running as a Hyper-V VM.
+More importantly, we were able to select on demand the persistent recovery point associated with the live Hyper-V VM in VembuHIVE and restore an entire fully-functional vSphere VM—a process that took about one hour—or just a particular disk, such as the TPC-E database volume, to an existing vSphere VM, with all of the data changes generated while running as a Hyper-V VM.
 Unlike competitive solutions, there was no need to run a lengthy special process to consolidate new data on the VM from redo logs or a write cache.

-operations queue.
+We safely ran SQL queries at a rate 85 cTPS when we targeted the VM restored by Quick VM Recovery in a Hyper-V environment; however, on VMware environment, we were able to sustain processing TPC-E database queries at a rate of 25 cTPS.
+Even with a query load of 25 cTPS, we observed intermittent transient spikes in pending I/O operations that placed upwards of 1,200 I/O requests in the disk operations queue.
 Moreover, average data transfer time on to the TPC-E database volume increased by an order of magnitude—ballooning from 15 to 150 ms. Meanwhile, the average wait time for a SQL query rose from 65 to 245 ms.

 In our test environment, the combination of Vembu OffsiteDR Server deployed on a physical server with a Vembu BDR Backup server deployed on a VM provided a value proposition that extended far beyond the enhancement of DRM recovery resilience.
 With OffsiteDR Server installed on a physical server, we were able to optimally leverage VM and physical server platforms to easily implement all of the data protection functionality provided by Vembu BDR Suite, leverage all of the performance optimizations available to VMs in a vSphere environment, and do so in the most cost-effective system configuration.